nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/early-access-program.md

 toc: true
 ---
 {{! excerpt}}
-Free of charge for all our customers, the early access program offers an opportunity to:
+Free of charge for all customers, the early access program offers an opportunity to:

 - benefit from new stable features before everyone else
 - be part of the community and co-create with us